How Unemployment Affects Your Taxes

-Take note of these areas that may change:
+Take note of these areas that may change.

+Well yes, the unemployment benefits are taxable.
 Long ago, unemployment benefits were exempt from income tax.
 Unfortunately, that’s no longer true.

 You don’t have to pay Social Security and Medicare taxes on your unemployment benefits, but you do have to report them on your tax return as income.